xylosper/mpv/DOCS/man/en/options.rst

     reduced sound quality.
 If you play files with different parameters, consider using options such as ``--srate`` and ``--format`` to explicitly select what the shared output format will be.

+    :weak: Use gapless audio for files with equal sample rates (default).
+    :no:   Never use gapless audio.
+    :yes:  Always use gapless audio, possibly resampling to lower quality.

 --geometry=<x[%][:y[%]]>, --geometry=<[WxH][+-x+-y]>
     Adjust where the output is on the screen initially.
 The x and y